 UPDATED Tips to Avoid Zoom-bombing

 As people have become more reliant on Zoom meetings because of the coronavirus pandemic, there have been more and more instances of Zoom-bombing, or meetings being hacked by trolls.
 It’s very important to take the necessary security precautions to prevent this from happening to you.
 Make sure to review the ZOOM RESOURCE LINK.
+Also check out the Knowledge Base article on how to avoid Zoom-bombing in our IT Self Service Service Now Directory.
 To avoid being Zoom-bombed, review these simple security tips:

 Update your Zoom client